Kirk-Wang/Cloud-Native/README.md

 * `initialDelaySeconds` is a rigid delay(always wait X before running probes)
 * `startupProbe` works better when a container start time can vary a lot

+### Benefits of using probes
+* Rolling updates proceed when containers are actually ready (as opposed to merely started)
+* Containers in a broken state get killed and restarted (instead of serving errors or timeouts)
+* Unavailable backends get removed from load balancer rotation (thus improving response times across the board)
+* If a probe is not defined, it's as if there was an "always successful" probe

 ------------------------------------------------------------
 ------------------------------------------------------------